utxostack/RGBPlusPlus-design/docs/RGB++ Assets Convention Rules.md

 ## Assets Mark
 Ecosystem apps should add label / mark for every asset to provide some critical information:
-- Issuance mark: `L1 issue` / `L2 issue` to identify where the coins are issued, on Bitcoin with `rpgpp_lock` or CKB with normal lock
+- Issuance mark: `L1 issue` / `L2 issue` to identify where the coins are issued, on Bitcoin with `rpgpp_lock` or CKB with normal lock;
 - Supply mark: `Limited supply` / `Unlimited supply` to identify whether a coin could be issued arbitrarily.

+  _Note: The issue (For Support tags of xudt #620)[https://github.com/Magickbase/ckb-explorer-public-issues/issues/620] defines the existing tags and display of xUDTs on the CKB Explorer._